The Clockmaker's Daughter

 The Clockmaker's Daughter is a musical with music and lyrics by Michael Webborn and Daniel Finn.

 The musical is set in late 19th-century Ireland, in the fictional town of Spindlewood.
-The story is focused around William 'Will' Riley and his developing relationship with Constance, who was secretly made by Abraham Reed of clock-work.
+The story is focused around William 'Will' Riley and his developing relationship with Constance, who was secretly made (by Abraham Reed) of clock-work.

 Synopsis

 Present Day (The town of Spindlewood): The residents gather at the foot of a beautiful statue in the town square – a young girl toasting the sky.
-A Storyteller arrives to tell her story.
+A Storyteller arrives to tell her story ("The Turning Of The Key").

-1895: A master clockmaker (Abraham Reed) struggles to cope after the death of his wife.
+1895: A master clockmaker (Abraham Reed) struggles to cope after the death of his daughter ("You're Still Here").
 Unable to let go, he fashions an automaton in her image: a machine so life-like it appears completely human.
 It is only when he winds this creation, that he realises the machine can do much more than mimic movement.
-Constance, as he names her, can talk and think for herself.
+Constance, as he names her, can talk and think for herself ("Impossible").

 He gives Constance one rule: she must never leave the house.
-It isn’t long, however, before the yearning proves too much for her and she escapes one morning while Abraham is away.
+It isn’t long, however, before the yearning proves too much for her and she escapes one morning while Abraham is away ("A Story Of My Own").
 In Spindlewood, Constance accidentally collides with a young girl (Amelia) who is carrying her newly bought wedding dress.
 The dress falls into the village well and is ruined.
 Constance runs away, mortified.
 Will Riley - the son of the dressmaker responsible for the now-ruined wedding dress – watches close by.

 Constance decides to make a new dress for Amelia.
 Will finds her as she sneaks out to deliver it and together they leave the new dress on Amelia’s doorstep.
 By morning, talk of a mystery seamstress is rife in Spindlewood.
 Will’s mother: the dressmaker, Ma’ Riley vows revenge on whoever created it.
 Amelia, on the other hand, offers ‘guest of honour’ at her wedding for whoever made it.

 Abraham realises Constance has disobeyed him.
 They argue and Abraham locks Constance in her room.
 Will arrives and convinces her to attend the wedding anyway, disobeying Reed for a second time.
 She gives in to Will and does so.